-Many regimes legislation targeting HRDs, such as limiting places for assembly enacting broadly anti-terrorism defined legislation.
-The criminalization HRDs often results in extended periods arbitrary detention, restrictions on foreign organizations, further harassment and marginalization in their societies.
+Many regimes enact legislation targeting HRDs, such as limiting places for assembly or enacting broadly defined anti-terrorism legislation.
+The Criminalization of HRDs often results in extended periods of arbitrary detention, restrictions on foreign funding to human rights organizations, and further harassment and marginalization in their societies.